HOME • SEARCH • EMAIL • ABOUT

 Absence of Anthelmintic Activity / Leaves: Study of a hydoalcoholic extract of Artabotrys hexapetalus leaves did not show anthelmintic activity against African adult earthworm Eudrilus eugeniae.
 (17)

-Novel Lipid Constituents / Antimicrobial / Leaves: Study of unsaponifiable matter extract from leaves of A. odoratissimus isolated novel lipds by using n-hexane.
+Novel Lipid Constituents / Antimicrobial / Leaves: Study of unsaponifiable matter extract from leaves of A. odoratissimus isolated novel lipids by using n-hexane.
 Two known compounds, one new carboxyester, 1-carboxy-heneicosane pentadecanoate, and two monoesters, hexyl pentaicosanoate and pentyl pentaicosanoate, were identified.
 The isolated compounds showed variable antimicrobial activity (18)

 Antibacterial / Cytotoxicity / Essential Oil: Study evaluated the chemical constituents and bioactivity of essential oil from A. hexapetalus.
 GC-MS analysis detected 68 chromatographic peaks and identified 53 compounds.
 The EO showed inhibitory activity against S. aureus, E. coli, B. subtilis and exhibited higher activity to restrain liver cancer cells (BEL-7402) with IC50s of 12.07 mg/L. (19)

-Anthelmintic / Cytotoxicity / Bark: Study of a methanolic bark extract of A. hexapetalus showed in-vitro anthelmintic activity using Pheretima posthuma and cytotoxic activity using brine shrimp lethality bioassay..
+Anthelmintic / Cytotoxicity / Bark: Study of a methanolic bark extract of A. hexapetalus showed in-vitro anthelmintic activity using Pheretima posthuma and cytotoxic activity using brine shrimp lethality bioassay.
 (20)

 Sesquiterpenoids / Cytotoxicity against Cancer Cell Lines / Roots: Study of roots isolated artaboterpenoids A and B (1 and 2), two novel bisabolene-derived sesquiterpenoids.
 Compound 2a exhibited cytotoxic effects against HCT-116, HepG2, A2780, NCI-H1650, and BGC-823 cell lines with IC50s of 1.38 to 8.19 µM.
 (21)

-Antifertility / Leaves: Study evaluated various extracts of A. odoratisimus and C. guianensis for antifertility activity in adult female rats measuring effect on duration of various stages of estrus cycle and number of transplantation sites in pregnant rats.
+Antifertility / Leaves: Study evaluated various extracts of A. odoratissimus and C. guianensis for antifertility activity in adult female rats measuring effect on duration of various stages of estrus cycle and number of transplantation sites in pregnant rats.
 The ethanol and water extracts of A. odoratissimus leaves showed anti-implantation effect.
 The disturbance in implantation may be due to interference in the receptive stage of the uteri and endometrial sensitivity for decidualisation.
 (23)

 Availability